 Generally, trajectory optimization techniques can be divided into two specific types: direct and indirect.
 Direct optimization methods parameterize the problem and a set of input variables are modified to optimize a certain objective function.
 Solutions obtained via direct methods are mathematically sub-optimal since they rely on the discretization of the initial problem.
 However, direct methods are easier to modify for general problems and are more stable than their indirect counterparts.
 Indirect methods are based on calculus of variations to characterize the problem as a two-point boundary value problem.
 The optimal control scheme is an example of an indirect method which utilizes a first variation technique to determine necessary conditions for an optimum and then a second variation technique to determine whether the extremum is a minimum, maximum, or saddle point.
-Indirect methods enjoy fewer dimensions in the search space and therefore may require less computational time.
 Indirect methods also have excellent convergence properties, but are extremely sensitive to the initial guesses of the input variables and Lagrange multipliers.
 They are also difficult to generalize for higher fidelity models.